lvgl/lvgl/docs/details/widgets/scale.rst

 --------

-Sections make it possible for portions of a Scale to *convey meaning* by using different style properties to draw them (colors, line thicknesses, font, etc.).
+Sections make it possible for portions of a Scale to *convey meaning* by using different Style properties to draw them (colors, line thicknesses, font, etc.).

-A Section represents a sub-range of the Scale, whose styles (like cascading style sheets) take precedence while drawing the PARTS (lines, arcs, ticks and labels) of the Scale that are within the range of that Section.
+A Section represents a sub-range of the Scale, whose Styles (like Cascading Style Sheets) take precedence while drawing the PARTS (lines, arcs, ticks and labels) of the Scale that are within the range of that Section.

-If a PART of a Scale is within the range of 2 or more Sections (i.e. those Sections overlap), the styles properties belonging to the most recently added Section takes precedence over the same style properties of other Section(s) that "involve" that PART.
-To state it another way, while drawing PARTS that are within the range of 2 or more Sections, Scale takes the style property of the most recently added Section that has had that style property added to it.
+If a PART of a Scale is within the range of 2 or more Sections (i.e. those Sections overlap), the Style's properties belonging to the most recently added Section takes precedence over the same style properties of other Section(s) that "involve" that PART.

 .. _scale_creating_sections: